 Before April, there was a nationwide way of calculating how much help people on low incomes should get with their council tax bills.
 It was simple, using the same system and approach as Housing Benefit calculations.
 5.9 million households used to get some or all of their council tax paid.

 Now each council has to choose how to divide up their ‘council tax benefit pot’ between claimants in their area, and the pot is 10% smaller than it was last year.
 Pensioners getting Pension Credit are protected, so the average cut for all the other claimants would have to be larger than 10%, unless the council wants to use some of its other money to fill in the gap.
 For councils such as Bournemouth with a high elderly population, a 10% overall cut would translate into a 20% cut after excluding pensioners.
-This report from the Joseph Rowntree Foundation found that 1.9 million families who did not pay any council tax are now likely to have to pay an average of £140 a year.
+A report from the Joseph Rowntree Foundation found that 1.9 million families who did not pay any council tax are now likely to have to pay an average of £140 a year.

 - Scheme documentation will have to be changed each time the scheme is revised- as councils do not know what they will get in future years from central government, this could be annual